-Pursuant to the revised definition of Funds from Operations adopted by the Board of Governors of the National Association of Real Estate Investment Trusts ("NAREIT"), we calculate Funds from Operations, or "FFO," by adjusting net income attributable to Boston Properties Limited Partnership (computed in accordance with GAAP, including non-recurring items) for gains (or losses) from sales of properties, real estate related depreciation and amortization, and after adjustment for unconsolidated partnerships and joint ventures.
+Pursuant to the revised definition of Funds from Operations adopted by the Board of Governors of the National Association of Real Estate Investment Trusts ("NAREIT"), we calculate Funds from Operations, or "FFO," by adjusting net income attributable to Boston Properties, Inc. (computed in accordance with GAAP, including non-recurring items) for gains (or losses) from sales of properties, real estate related depreciation and amortization, and after adjustment for unconsolidated partnerships and joint ventures.
 FFO is a non-GAAP financial measure.
 The use of FFO, combined with the required primary GAAP presentations, has been fundamentally beneficial in improving the understanding of operating results of REITs among the investing public and making comparisons of REIT operating results more meaningful.
 Management generally considers FFO to be a useful measure for reviewing our comparative operating and financial performance because, by excluding gains and losses related to sales of previously depreciated operating real estate assets and excluding real estate asset depreciation and amortization (which can vary among owners of identical assets in similar condition based on historical cost accounting and useful life estimates), FFO can help one compare the operating performance of a company's real estate between periods or as compared to different companies.
 Our computation of FFO may not be comparable to FFO reported by other REITs or real estate companies that do not define the term in accordance with the current NAREIT definition differently.

-FFO should not be considered as an alternative to net income attributable to Boston Properties Limited Partnership (determined in accordance with GAAP) as an indication of our performance.
+FFO should not be considered as an alternative to net income attributable to Boston Properties, Inc. (determined in accordance with GAAP) as an indication of our performance.
 FFO does not represent cash generated from operating activities determined in accordance with GAAP and is not a measure of liquidity or an indicator of our ability to make cash distributions.
-We believe that to further understand our performance, FFO should be compared with our reported net income and considered in addition to cash flows in accordance with GAAP, as presented in our Consolidated Financial Statements.
+We believe that to further understand our performance, FFO should be compared with our reported net income attributable to Boston Properties, Inc. and considered in addition to cash flows in accordance with GAAP, as presented in our Consolidated Financial Statements.

-The following table presents a reconciliation of net income available to common unitholders to FFO for the three months ended September 30, 2009 and 2008:
+The following table presents a reconciliation of net income available to common shareholders to FFO for the three months ended September 30, 2009 and 2008:

-Three Months Ended September 30, 2009 108 usands) Net income attributable to Boston Properties Limited Partnership \$ 77,819 \$ 52,784 Add: Noncontrolling interests in property partnerships 1,114 525 Noncontrolling interest-redeemable preferred units 772 1,053 Less: Income from unconsolidated joint ventures 6,350 2,644 Gains on sales of real estate 2,394 1,753 Income before income from unconsolidated joint ventures, gains on sales of real estate and net income attributable to noncontrolling interests 70,961 49,965 Add: Real estate depreciation and amortization(1) 106,920 104,466 Income from unconsolidated joint ventures 6,350 2,644 Less: Noncontrolling interests in property partnerships' share of funds from operations 1,731 1,013 Noncontrolling interest-redeemable preferred units 772 931 Funds from Operations \$ 181,728 \$ 155,131 Weighted-average units outstanding-basic 159,009 140,282
+Three Mon Septeml 2009 2008 (in thou , Net income attributable to Boston Properties, Inc. \$ 65,795 \$ 43,079 Add: Noncontrolling interests in property partnerships 1,114 525 Noncontrolling interest-common units of the Operating Partnership 9,662 7,440 Noncontrolling interest-redeemable preferred units of the Operating Partnership 772 1,053 Noncontrolling interest in gains on sales of real estate-common units of the Operating Partnership 307 256 Less: Income from unconsolidated joint ventures 6,350 2,644 Gains on sales of real estate 2,394 1,753 Income before income from unconsolidated joint ventures, gains on sales of real estate and net income attributable to noncontrolling interests 68,906 47,956 Add: Real estate depreciation and amortization(1) 108,975 106,475 Income from unconsolidated joint ventures 6,350 2,644 Less: Noncontrolling interests in property partnerships' share of funds from operations 1,731 1,013 Noncontrolling interest-redeemable preferred units of the Operating Partnership 772 931 Funds from operations attributable to the Operating Partnership \$181,728 \$155,131 Less: , , , ·, - Noncontrolling interest-common units of the Operating Partnership's share of funds from operations 23,278 22,614 Funds from Operations attributable to Boston Properties, Inc. \$158,450 \$132,517 Our percentage share of Funds from Operations-basic 87.19% 85.42% Weighted-average shares outstanding-basic 138,641 119,832